Snapdragons (Antirrhinum majus), are technically a short lived perennial best grown as an annual.

 I sow seeds twice, once in Autumn and then again in late Winter for flowers from late Spring to late Summer.

-Much more information in the video, grab a cuppa and enjoy!
+Much more information in this video below, grab a cuppa and enjoy!
 Love Zoe xxx

 New Mini Butterfly Snapdragons & sowing seeds in Quarter sized trays